suhy-jang/tweetx/docs/specification.md

   - Author email should be hidden for the other users
 - Create a new post
   - Authenticated users only
-  - Field validation via Prisma
+  - Field validation from model, db via Prisma
 - Delete post
   - Owner only